rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 ### User management

 By default on every Linux system, the **root** user is created as the first user.
-The root user should be used only for the initial configuration of the system and should then be disabled via Secure Shell (SSH).
+You should use the root user only for the initial configuration of the system, and you should disabled it via Secure Shell (SSH).
 Disabling this root user via SSH makes it harder for a hacker to gain access to the system.
 Because the root user is created by default on every Linux server, hackers already have half the information they need to log in to your server if the root user is enabled via SSH.
-All they need to do is run any number of brute-force SSH attacks until the password hash is broken.
+All they need to do is run any number of brute-force SSH attacks until the password hash breaks.

 To avoid this situation, you must create a secondary user to use when you need to log in and administer the system.
 Each end user on the system should have their own login credentials for logging purposes.
 Depending on the actions that the end user needs to perform, they may need `sudo` permission to complete administrative actions.
-This section provides examples on how to add a user with sudo permission on both Debian&reg; and Red Hat Enterprise&reg; Linux&reg;-based systems.
+This section provides examples about how to add a user with sudo permission on both Debian&reg; and Red Hat Enterprise&reg; Linux-based systems.

 #### Password strength guidelines